-In its resolve to value its citizens, Coimbatore, supported by the ITDP India Programme and the Residents Awareness Association of Coimbatore, pioneered the ‘Car-free Sunday’ initiative in the state.
+In its resolve to value its citizens, Coimbatore, supported by us and the Residents Awareness Association of Coimbatore, pioneered the ‘Car-free Sunday’ initiative in the state.
 The response to Car-free Sundays was spectacular and Coimbatore citizens came forward to make it a success.
 Such measures have allowed the city administration and its inhabitants to be receptive to the idea of sustainability in transport.

 Paving the way for walking and cycling, the city aims to create infrastructure along 75% of its primary and secondary road networks before 2020.
 Even launching auxiliary projects like the state’s first bicycle sharing systems and the ‘Eco Restoration’ project, which aims to link eight major lakes and provide a 30-km pedestrian- and cycle-friendly greenway.